-Cosponsored with The Alumnae of Northwestern University, the Alice Kaplan Institute for the Humanities at Northwestern University, McGill University, and Northwestern University.
+Cosponsored with the Alumnae of Northwestern University, the Chabraja Center for Historical Studies at Northwestern, the Alice Kaplan Institute for the Humanities at Northwestern, and the Department of History at Northwestern.

 Faculty and graduate students of Center for Renaissance Studies consortium institutions may be eligible to apply for travel funds to attend CRS programs or to do research at the Newberry Library.
 Each member university sets its own policies and deadlines; contact your Representative Council member in advance for details.

 Registration is now closed.